Assessment in Action Team Applications

+The AiA program focuses on assessment, which we believe is rooted in identifying important questions about student learning/success, designing assessments that yield information about library contributions, and taking action based on what has been uncovered.
 All action learning projects should go beyond use and satisfaction and examine questions of impact and outcomes.
 For some teams the projects may be a first step in examining what impact the library may have on student learning and success.
 Work will represent an initial step or pilot project through which teams will learn more, move to action, and take a deeper look at a particular area of interest.
 Teams undertaking “seed” projects of this type will begin an effort that will result in a longer term commitment on campus in the future.
 For other teams, a previous assessment activity may have raised questions for further exploration.
 Therefore, some projects will move beyond describing what type of impact is occurring (or not occurring) and take a deeper look into how the library creates an impact on students.
-Not all projects will demonstrate that there is in fact a library impact, and key criteria for “success” will be different.
+Not all projects will demonstrate that there is in fact a library impact and key criteria for “success” will be different.
 Developing and implementing a project as part of the AiA program will engender learning, spur action, and build capacity for continued work in this area.

 Action learning projects should be realistic, and applications should propose the best project for the team in the context of campus priorities and available resources.
-Ideally this project will fit into routine work and data gathering processes (if existing data from surveys, swipe cards, database logins, instruction sessions, etc. will not be used) will be part of the regular workflow of students.
+Ideally this project will fit into current planning and goals, and data gathering processes (if existing data from surveys, swipe cards, database logins, instruction sessions, etc. will not be used) will be part of the regular workflow of students.
 To increase the likelihood of successful completion, it is important that this is project be intrinsic to day-to-day work.
-It should not be burdensome to the team leader, library, or institution in order to maintain commitment to this type of work into the future.
+It should be integrated into the work of the team leader, library, or institution in order to maintain commitment to this type of work into the future.
 Finding a topic that truly piques interest and satisfies a need on campus will allow sustainability for the length of the AiA program.

 Projects can consider any aspect of the library (e.g., collections, space, instruction, reference, etc.) but must ultimately be tied to student learning (e.g., course, program, degree) or success (e.g., retention, completion, persistence).
-The project organizers do not expect that all projects will yield generalizable results as one would expect of findings from social science research conducted from a positivist perspective.
+The project organizers do not expect that all projects will be designed to yield generalizable results as you would expect of findings from social science research conducted from a positivist perspective or determine meaning or relevance as in qualitative social science research methods.
 However, many projects will be replicable at other libraries or contain elements which will be transferable to other settings.
 Two ACRL resources may help stimulate thinking about potential project topics: Standards for Libraries in Higher Education (see principle 3, Educational Role) and Value of Academic Libraries: A Comprehensive Research Review and Report (see research agenda, beginning on p.
 101).